fralalonde/grunner/README.md

 research work that would be outside the scope of the project.
 (If you know how to do this, let me know.
 I _tried_.)

-A possibly better, more pragmatic alternative to JVM sandboxing would be usage of Docker container limits, which would also limit system resource utlisation, at the cost of some overhead if it was to be performed per-batch.
+A possibly better, more pragmatic alternative to JVM sandboxing would be usage of Docker container limits, which would also limit system resource utilisation, at the cost of some overhead if it was to be performed per-batch.

 ## Future
 Grunner could be made better with the implementation of some features such as: